Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

                 - Under control panel > system and security > windows firewall
                     - Temporarily turn off the firewall in hyper V and the assessment VM for private network
             - Add hyper V hosts to the virtual machine from the assessment virtual machine
+                 - On Azure in hyper V, you can get the private ip address and then paste it into thte box where it asks for "provide a list of hyper V hosts"
+                 - Then save and start **discovery** - this will discover all the VMs in the hyper V through the assessment VM
+            - Next from the Azure account you will then be able to navigate to **Azure Migrate** and in **Servers**.
+You can then see **Server Assessment** results

+    - So the ultramini summary is as follows:
+        - Create Hyper V
+        - Download VHD- assessment VM
+        - Register the Assessment VM with migrate project
+        - Start discovery to detect all the VMs running on hyperV

+- **